 In the future, we’ll provide publishers in the User First beta program with access to new features and intelligent new formats.
-So, stay tuned.
+We'll keep you updated.

-The User First beta program is designed to reward publishers who offer a good user experience.
-To measure the user experience on your site we look at three metrics and calculate a score for each.
-Your scores determine whether you can take advantage of what User First has to offer.
-The better your scores, the more likely you can take advantage of the benefits.
-If your scores ever drop below the required level, we'll provide you with recommendations to help you bring them back up again so you can keep receiving the program’s benefits.
+The User First beta program is designed to reward publishers who offer an excellent user experience.
+To measure the user experience on your site we calculate three ratings.
+Your ratings determine whether you can unlock all the rewards of the User First beta program.
+The better your ratings, the more rewards you will unlock.
+If your ratings ever drop below the User First standard, we'll help you bring them back up again so you can keep receiving the program's rewards.

 The User First metrics are:

-How many seconds does it take for your pages to be rendered usable for visitors?
+How long does it take for your pages to be rendered usable for visitors?